Vu-Minh-Hoa/To-do-list-with-API/README.md

-# To do application that can work with a local API server
+# To do list application

 **NOTE:** The API must be running in order for the finished code to work as intended.
 Seee "Running the API" below